 Expectations and Deliverables

 Throughout the planning and implementation of the project, students must adhere to county, statewide, national and international public health guidelines, as well as university policies.

-Successful applicants will be required to attend a pre-engagement seminar, meet with an Engaged Ambassador mid-project, submit a brief end-of-project report and reflection and attend a post-engagement seminar.
+Successful applicants will be required to complete a pre-engagement module, mid-project reflection, an end-of-project reflection and a post-engagement module.
 Applicants may publicly share their work via The Ripple Effect blog.

 To be considered, proposals must be completed in full and submitted using the online application form and include the following information, within the space limits described on the form.

 - Applicant name, Cornell ID number, NetID and email address

 - Community partner name, contact person, email, website and location

 - Links to relevant the local (e.g., city, county) public health department for applicant and community partner.
 These will be different if the student and partner are in different locations.

 - If applicable, a description of how this project is supporting Black, Indigenous and/or marginalized communities.
 What is the background/context of the public issue the project is addressing in this community?